dmbarbour/wikilon/docs/Performance.md

 A strong desire is that Wikilon should have competitive performance.

-I don't really expect to match C anytime soon, e.g. not without a lot of very good optimizers, and the ability to leverage register-sized number types (via annotation or inference).
-But I would like to at least be competitive with other scripting languages.
+I don't expect to match C anytime soon.
+That will take excellent optimizers and compilers and data models, and maybe some accelerators for collections-oriented programming.
+However, it should be feasible to compete with other scripting languages.

 I believe the ABC or AO interpreter will be the main bottleneck.